Project Type: New

-The $98 million Platt Technical High School project is part of a statewide technical school Capital Improvement Plan initiated in 2014, which promotes a healthy and safe school environment, provides state-of-the-art facilities and equipment, and responds to Connecticut’s industry needs while addressing projected student demand.
-The existing school is currently situated on a 50+-acre campus and was originally constructed in the 1970s with limited upgrades thereafter.
+The existing Platt Technical High School was built in 1974 on a 50 acre site with limited upgrades thereafter.
+The new replacement facility is part of a statewide technical school Capital Improvement Plan initiated in 2014.
+The program promotes a healthy and safe school environment, provides state-of-the-art facilities and equipment, and responds to Connecticut’s industry needs while addressing projected student demand and changing educational trends.

-The new technical high school will be approximately 225,000 SF and is being built adjacent to the existing school within the state-owned parcel.
+The 225,000 SF school was constructed adjacent to the existing occupied building within the state-owned parcel.
 The design includes classrooms, chemistry and physics labs, vocational training areas, food prep and service areas, gymnasium, auditorium, media center and administrative offices.
 Project site includes driveways, parking lots, utility relocations, sidewalks.

-Along with the new school, new athletic fields with a running track with a fixed grandstand and an ancillary toilet/storage building as well as a new 15 bay bus garage of approximately 10,000 SF will be constructed.
-The existing building will remain occupied during construction.
+The work also includes new athletic fields with a running track with a fixed grandstand and an ancillary toilet/storage building as well as a new 15 bay bus garage of approximately 10,000 SF.

-Once the new facility is complete, the existing school will be demolished, followed by final site work.
+With the new facility complete, the existing school was demolished, followed by final site work.

 - Auto Collision & Repair